 Lokmaanya literally means approved and loved by the people.
 India’s first Nobel Laureate Rabindranath Tagore gave this coveted title to the legendary freedom fighter Bal Gangadhar Tilak, one of the few leaders who appealed to the entire Indian subcontinent.

-The fiery leader packed a punch in India’s freedom struggle and brought it to the masses.
+The fiery leader packed a punch in India’s freedom struggle and brought it to the masses across the Indian subcontinent.
 His bold, undaunting writing captured the imagination of the people and stirred them into action.
-His appeal and impact spread across British India like wildfire, making him one of the few truly pan-subcontinent leaders of the freedom struggle.
+His appeal and impact spread across British India like wildfire.

 Till date, the Indian subcontinent has seen thousands of maharajas, hundreds of netas, and even two Mahatmas, but only one Lokmaanya.